vduseev/jekyll-dry/README.md

 # jekyll-dry

 Jekyll plugin that helps you to implement the DRY (Don't Repeat Yourself) principle while writing documentation using Jekyll.
+The plugin allows you to reuse any fragments of markdown multiple times across a single Jekyll website.
+The fragments can include Liquid syntax and tags.

 ## Table of contents